developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 Allows an EMM to request that OemConfig specify an Intent Action when sending a Transaction Result Intent when it has finished processing of the transaction and should generally be specified only if the Managed Configuration **Transaction Result Intent Type** is also specified.

-#####`GOOD PRACTICE`
-While specifying an Intent Action is not required when sending a Transaction Result Intent, it is generally considered good practice to do so to help the receiver of the intent differentiate it from other intents it might receive.
+While specifying an Intent Action is not required when sending a Transaction Result Intent, it is generally considered **good practice** to do so to help the receiver of the intent differentiate it from other intents it might receive.

 ### Transaction Result Intent Component

 Allows an EMM to request that OemConfig specify a Component when sending a Transaction Result Intent when it has finished processing of the transaction and should generally be specified only if the Managed Configuration **Transaction Result Intent Type** is also specified.

-#####`GOOD PRACTICE`
-While specifying a Component is not required when sending a Transaction Result Intent, it is generally considered good practice to do so since it can help ensure that the intent is sent to the right receiver.
+While specifying a Component is not required when sending a Transaction Result Intent, it is generally considered **good practice** to do so since it can help ensure that the intent is sent to the right receiver.

 **NOTE**: Since broadcast intents are sent globally, they cannot be directed to a specific receiver.
 As a result, a Component should be specified only when the value chosen for the Managed Configuration **Transaction Result Intent Type** is ***startActivity*** or ***startService***.